SummaryRead the full fact sheet

 - Save baked items like cakes and biscuits, slices and desserts for special occasions.

-- Don't add salt when you cook or at the table and reduce the use of high-salt foods.
+- Don't add when you cook or at the table and reduce the use of high-salt foods.

 Carbohydrates and diabetes